Ebor Handicap Betting Tips

 York racecourse is one of the most popular racing destinations in the UK.
 It hosts the Ebor over 1m6f of its track, one of the longest races it hosts throughout the season.

-Over a long distance there is not much of a draw bias overall, with the last two winners of the race emerging from stalls 20 and 24.
-In terms of other races hosted throughout the year, York is home to the Group 1 Juddmonte International at the same meeting as the Ebor in August, one of the premier middle distance contests of the entire season.
+In terms of other races hosted throughout the year, York is home to the Group 1 Juddmonte International at the same meeting as the Ebor in August, one of the premier middle-distance contests of the entire season.

 Betting Strategies for the Ebor Handicap